 Like wolves sniffing blood, the emboldened Germans now closed for the kill from all sides on the greatly thinned-out Roman ranks.

 Seeing that all was lost, and fearing capture, Varus and some of his senior officers committed suicide.
-Varus senior Legatus, Numonius Vala, attempted to escape with some of the remaining cavalry.
+Varus’ senior Legatus, Numonius Vala, attempted to escape with some of the remaining cavalry.
 The Germans pursued and slaughtered them before they could reach the Rhine.
 Most of what remained of Varus’ army was cut down, many too weak to lift their weapons and shields, but nevertheless fighting to the last.
 The historian Paterculus wrote: “Hemmed in by forests and marshes and ambuscades, it was exterminated almost to a man by the very enemy whom it had always slaughtered like cattle, whose life or death had depended solely upon the wrath or the pity of the Romans.”

 Some small detachments, led by their centurions, attempted to escape.
 Many of these lost their way and were trapped in the low ground around the Great Bog, where they were killed.
-Only a relative handful of survivor managed to make their way to Roman forts along the Rhine.
+Only a relative handful of survivors managed to make their way to Roman forts along the Rhine.
 Some 20,000 Romans perished.

 Some of the senior prisoners taken were tortured to death, or sacrificed in hideous ways to the Germanic gods.
 Others, lower-ranking soldiers, were enslaved.
-Arminius found Varus’ corpse, and heading the dead Roman commander, sent this grizzly trophy south to the king of the Marcomanni, in effort to win him, too, to the anti-Roman coalition.
+Arminius found Varus’ corpse, and after beheading the dead Roman commander, sent this grizzly trophy south to the king of the Marcomanni in effort to win him, too, to the anti-Roman coalition.
 This effort failed, but that day in September, 9 AD, Arminius stood victorious on a muddy, bloody field; having achieved what would prove not just a decisive victory, but one that would change the very course of history.

 In the immediate aftermath of the battle Arminius’s tribesmen attempted to exploit their victory by attacking along the Rhine frontier; but the garrisons of the various forts held them at bay.
 Still, there was widespread panic in Rome and in the Gallic province, as only two legions remained to hold the river.